MicheleBosio99/ReclaimHumanity/Reclaim_Humanity/Documents/GameDesignDocument.md

 - ## TECHNICAL DETAILS IMPLEMENTED:
     - SCENES DETAILS:
-        - World map I used 5 scenes: 1 for each biome (Overgrown Forest, Ruined City/Village, (Nuclear) Wastelands), 1 for the internal view of the laboratory and one for the external view of the laboratory that has then the paths which go in the other biomes;
+        - World map I used 5 scenes: 1 for each biome (Overgrown Forest, Ruined City/Village, (Nuclear) Wastelands), 1 for the internal view of the laboratory and 1 for the external view of the laboratory that has then the paths which go in the other biomes;
         - Main menu: 1 scene for the initial screen, others?;
         - Inventory: 1 scene for the inventory?;
         - Recipe tree: 1 scene for the recipe tree?;